Are early childhood educators getting a pay rise in Australia?

 What are the conditions and where can I apply?

-The payment will be in the form of a grant which providers need to apply for.
-To be eligible to apply Child Care Subsidy (CSS)-approved centres will need to:
+The worker retention payment is in the form of a grant which providers need to apply for.
+To be eligible to apply, CCS-approved centres will need to:

-• Engage staff through a workplace instrument that meets grant conditions, such as the multi-employer bargaining agreement we have negotiated.
+- Engage staff through a workplace instrument that meets the grant conditions, such as the multi-employer agreement or an individual flexibility arrangement (IFA)

-Service wage costs are usually around 60–80% of total expenditure, making them the major contributor to fee increases.
-These wage cost increases will now be covered by the government.
-Grant guidelines are available now.
+Service wage costs are usually around 50–80% of total expenditure, making them the major contributor to fee increases.
+These increases will now be covered by the government.

-We can help you meet the conditions and apply for the funding.
+Get help to meet the grant conditions and apply for the funding

 What is Community Child Care Association’s role in the pay rise?

-Community Child Care Association (CCC), along with Community Early Learning Australia (CELA), has been at the negotiating table with the government since July 2023, when we kicked off the process that led to this funding announcement.
-We are very proud to represent small and community-managed providers in the negotiations for professional pay.
+Community Child Care Association (CCC), along with Community Early Learning Australia (CELA), was at the negotiating table with the government for more than a year since July 2023, when we kicked off the process that led to this funding announcement.
+We're very proud to have represented small and community-managed providers in the negotiations for professional pay.

-Right now, we are finalising the new long day care multi-employer agreement (a workplace instrument) that will allow services to access government funding.
-Having played a crucial role in shaping the agreement, we know how best to support you to sign on and benefit from it.
+Having played a crucial role in shaping the multi-employer agreement that will allow services to access the pay rise, we know how best to support you to sign on and benefit from it.

 How can you support my organisation to access the pay rise?